 APS Mental Health and Suicide Prevention Unit

-On 1 June 2021, the Australian Public Service (APS) Mental Health and Suicide Prevention Unit (the Unit) was established within the Australian Public Service Commission.
+The Australian Public Service (APS) Mental Health and Suicide Prevention Unit (the Unit) is a centre of excellence within the Australian Public Service Commission.
 The Unit works with APS agencies to promote and drive the whole-of-service development of APS workforce literacy, capability and expertise in mental health and suicide prevention.

 - monitors and responds to key mental health and suicide prevention sector developments and initiatives that impact on the APS workforce

-- promotes involvement from cross-agency leadership and input of APS staff with lived experience, carers, and people with diverse backgrounds
+- promotes involvement from cross-agency leadership and input of APS staff with lived and living experience, carers, and people with diverse backgrounds

 - promotes national and international public sector collaboration and knowledge exchange

 - participates in collaborative engagement networks to promote whole-of-government participation and alignment, and

 The Unit is an internal support for the APS and provides advice at an agency level, including expert advice into underlying governance structures that support the development of mental health capability.

 APS Mental Health Capability Framework

 The APS Mental Health Capability Framework (the framework) provides a tailored and systems-based approach to building mental health and suicide prevention capability within the APS.
-It acts as an overarching architecture for agencies to use as a base from which to build mental health capability, while remaining flexible and adaptable to agency-specific needs.
+It provides an overarching architecture for agencies to use as a base from which to build mental health capability, while remaining flexible and adaptable to agency-specific needs.